 European rival kingdoms expressed their competitive struggles for power by expanding overseas.
-Merchants and Royalty worked in a loose alliance in each kingdom to extend the extend of their particular interests against those of rival European powers.
+Merchants and Royalty worked in a loose alliance in each kingdom to extend their particular interests against those of rival European kingdoms and their allied merchants.

-Dutch Merchant ship - armed with cannons
+Dutch Merchant ship - (armed with cannons)

-Over the decades of the 16th and 17th centuries the Dutch displace the Portuguese and come to dominate the Banda Islands - or "spice islands" - in the modern day area of Indonesia
+Over the decades of the 16th and 17th centuries the Dutch displace the Portuguese and come to dominate the "spice islands" -- the Banda Islands - in the moder day area of Indonesia

-Even small islands can have great importance for maritime empires.
-In the late 17th Century the Dutch trade their control over "Manhattan" to the British in exchange for control for nutmeg trade from the Banda Islands
+In maritime empires, even very small islands came to have great importance.
+In the late 17th Century the Dutch trade their control over "Manhattan" to the British in exchange for control for nutmeg trade from the Banda Islands.
+Where are they?
+Why were they considered important?